GrapesJS/grapesjs/docs/modules/Pages.md

 # Pages

-The Pages module in GrapesJS allows you to leverage the built-in support for creating a project with multiple pages and one page is always created under the hood, even if you don't need multi-page support.
-This allows to keep the API consistent and easier to extend in case you need to add multiple pages later.
+The Pages module in GrapesJS allows you to create a project with multiple pages.
+By default, one page is always created under the hood, even if you don't need multi-page support.
+This allows keeping the API consistent and easier to extend if you need to add multiple pages later.

 ::: warning
 This guide is referring to GrapesJS v0.21.1 or higher